apify/apify-docs/sources/academy/webscraping/puppeteer_playwright/common_use_cases/paginating_through_results.md

 ## Page number-based pagination {#page-number-based-pagination}

-At the time of writing, Facebook has [115 repositories on Github](https://github.com/orgs/facebook/repositories).
-By default, Github lists repositories in descending order based on when they were last updated (the most recently updated repos are at the top of the list).
+At the time of writing, Facebook has [115 repositories on GitHub](https://github.com/orgs/facebook/repositories).
+By default, GitHub lists repositories in descending order based on when they were last updated (the most recently updated repos are at the top of the list).

-We want to scrape all of the titles, links, and descriptions for Facebook's repositories; however, Github only displays 30 repos per page.
+We want to scrape all of the titles, links, and descriptions for Facebook's repositories; however, GitHub only displays 30 repos per page.
 This means we've gotta paginate through all of the results.

 Let's first start off by defining some basic variables: